wix/wix-ui/packages/wix-ui-framework/docs/usage.md

 # Usage

-as of version 2.4.1, `wuf` is a collection of separate commands to help dealing with common component library tasks.
-It does not automate everything on its own and thus requires configuration.
+`wuf` is a collection of CLI commands to help dealing with common component library tasks.

+To make it work well some configuration is required.

 ## Folder structure

-all `wuf` related things should be kept in a `.wuf` folder at the root level of project.
+All `wuf` related things should be kept in a `.wuf` folder at the root level of project.

+Here's an annotated example:

 ```sh
 .wuf